The Ideal Membership Problem and Abelian Groups: CSPs over Abelian groups

 \subsection{Constructing a system of linear equations}

 Having the decomposition result in \Cref{lm:decomposition} and Proposition~\ref{pro:csp-decomposition}, we proceed to show that any instance of $\CSP(\Gm)$ where $\Gm$ is invariant under the affine operation of $\zZ_{{p}^{m}}$ can be transformed into a system of linear equations over $\zZ_{{p}^{m}}$ that is in the \emph{reduced row-echelon} form i.e., there are free variables and the rest of variables are linear combinations thereof.
 Note that unlike linear equations over $\zZ_{p}$, such a transformation is not immediate.
 In particular, it will require introducing new variables that will serve as free variables.
+Recall that $\Sol(\cP)$ denotes the set of solutions of $\cP$.